Country In Which The Automobile Aspirin Were Invented: Complete Guide

 The University-Industrial Pipeline

 German universities in the 19th century were research factories.
 Justus von Liebig at Giessen creates the first modern chemistry lab — students doing original research, not just memorizing textbooks.
-His graduates populate industry and academia across Europe and America And that's really what it comes down to..
+His graduates populate industry and academia across Europe and America Took long enough..

 Technical universities (Technische Hochschulen) get equal status with classical universities.
-Now, engineering becomes a learned profession, not a trade.
+Engineering becomes a learned profession, not a trade.
 Karl Benz studies at Karlsruhe Polytechnic under Ferdinand Redtenbacher, the "father of mechanical engineering" in Germany.

 The Patent System

 The 1877 Imperial Patent Law creates a unified German patent office.
-Still, strong protection.
+Strong protection.
 Examination-based.
-That said, inventors can monetize without moving to London or Paris.
+So naturally, inventors can monetize without moving to London or Paris.
 Even so, benz patents the Motorwagen.
-Hoffmann's aspirin patent (though Bayer filed it) rests on the same framework Simple, but easy to overlook..
+Hoffmann's aspirin patent (though Bayer filed it) rests on the same framework That's the whole idea..

 Patents attract capital.
 Investors know their money buys enforceable rights.
 BASF, Hoechst, AGFA, Bayer — all raise money on patent portfolios.